ash/raku-course/essentials/strings/exercises/purchase-table/solution/index.md

 ## Comments

-Did you notice the hyphens in the name of the variables such as `$chair-price` or `$tables-total`?
-This is an acceptable way of naming variables in Raku.
-We’ll touch this in one of the later sections soon.
+Did you notice the hyphens in the names of the variables such as `$chair-price` or `$tables-total`?
+This is a perfectly acceptable way of naming variables in Raku.

 Don’t be confused by the two adjacent dollar symbols.
 Raku reads them separately.
 For example, in the substring `\$$price`, the first dollar sign is escaped and thus represents itself, while the second one is a part of the variable name `$price`.